 For the last 23 years, she has been a regular panellist on BBC Radio 4’s Gardeners’ Question Time.
 For this, Anne travels all over the country, from Cornwall to Shetland, where audiences have invited the panel to answer their gardening questions.
 The panel don’t see the questions in advance, so this is always something of an adventure!

-Anne is frequently in demand to speak at garden centres, RHS meetings and various events around the UK including BBC Gardener’s World Live, and Eden Project’s Green Fingers Festival.
+Anne is frequently in demand to speak at garden societies, RHS festivals and events around the UK including BBC Gardener’s World Live, Countryfile Live, and Eden Project’s Green Fingers Festival.

 For the past 19 years, Anne has lived in East Devon with her husband (a fellow ‘Kewite’) and two children, now in their twenties.
 The garden of nearly two acres full of plants and wildlife acts as hobby, playground, workshop and larder.
 When not gardening, Anne will be out tending or riding her horse, sea swimming in summer, or attending Torquay Museum Society lectures in winter.
 She is patron of Lyme Regis Town Mill and The British Cactus and Succulent Society.